-A strong, malty black tea from northeast India that pulls no punches
+A strong, malty India tea that pulls no punches

 Assam is a strong, full-bodied and malty brew.
-One term used for this kind of tea is ‘productive’ – ‘productive’ meaning enough caffeine to animate a stuffed pet.
-But tea has chemicals called polyphenols, which are thought to slow down the absorption of caffeine into the body.
-So unlike coffee, which delivers its jolt within minutes, tea gives you an energy boost spread more gradually over time.
+One term used for this kind of tea is ‘productive’ (meaning, ‘enough caffeine to animate a stuffed pet’).
+Assam has been the backbone of ‘builders’ tea’ for generations.

-Unlike many tea plantations which thrive in highland soil, Assam’s tea is grown in a deep valley, where the intense summer heat and torrential monsoon rains produce a similarly intense flavour in the tea leaves.
-Indeed, the tea tree is native to Assam.
-Its tea trees are much taller than the Chinese variety, growing nearly 20 metres high in the wild, and their leaves dwarf those of Chinese bushes.
+Unlike many tea plantations which thrive in highland soil, Assam’s tea is grown in deep valleys, where the intense summer heat and torrential monsoon rains produce a similarly intense flavour in the tea leaves.

 Strangely, when the British Raj set up the first tea plantations in Assam over 150 years ago they spent a long time trying (and failing) to grow Chinese tea plants, even though native Assamese tea trees were growing wild.
 Eventually they got the right idea, ushering in Britain’s long love affair with Indian black tea.